Updated: 07/22/2019 | July 22, 2019 (Originally posted 7/19/2011)

 It’s like a bad Windows desktop.
 And it was a real pain to hand-code everything, but it did help me learn HTML, a skill that has come in very handy over the years.

 I guess it’s easy to look back and think, What the hell was I thinking?!
 But when you’re just starting off, you think everything you write is genius.
 You’re simply finding your way.
 What works?
 What doesn’t?
 What’s your voice?
 What’s your message?

-Over the next few months, I wrote for Matador, Vagabondish, and Hotel Club and guest-posted on a few other sites.
+Over the next few months, I wrote for Matador, Vagabondish, and the now defunct Hotel Club and guest-posted on a few other sites.
 I was building traffic and getting new readers.
 I was figuring it all out.
 Soon, I thought, I would be writing guidebooks.
 My name would be in Lonely Planet, and all would be right with the universe.

 I logged long, long, long hours in front of my computer (I think I still do) trying to gain exposure and readers.
 I kept at it, but I often felt I wasn’t getting anywhere.

-Around this same time, I started getting more exposure in traditional media and online circles.
+I started getting more exposure in traditional media and online circles.
 I had a few big guest posts.
-My search traffic was going up.
+Slowly but surely, my search traffic was going up.
 I was getting more readers.
 It was as though the snowball I was trying to push down the hill suddenly sped up and began going on its own.

 No, “Matt Kepnes, Lonely Planet author” was slowly morphing into “Nomadic Matt, budget travel blogger.”

-But, when I went to my first travel conference and everyone called me “Nomadic Matt,” I realized that that was who I was and what I was meant to do.
+But, when I went to my first travel conference in 2010 and everyone called me “Nomadic Matt,” I realized that that was who I was and what I was meant to do.